If your dream is to get paid to write, you’re in luck.

-Imagine spending a few months in Bali, working as a freelance writer in daytime and enjoying the beach once sun goes down.
+Imagine spending a few months in Bali, working as a freelance writer in the daytime, and enjoying the beach once the sun goes down.

 However, to succeed in this field, you need to know what you want to write, how much writing you can do, and if you consider writing as a career or just a side gig.

 Here are some more tips to succeed as a freelance writer.

 Scams still exist online, so be careful whenever you start a project, apply for any job, or even just providing your resume to the wrong person or company.